• Home

 Chewy Marshmallow Blondies

-The recipe is quick and simple, plus it's interesting in that it calls for ½ cup of butterscotch morsels that are melted with the butter and added to the batter.
+The recipe is quick and simple, plus it's interesting in that it calls for ½ cup of butterscotch chips (morsels) that are melted with the butter and added to the batter.
 The melted morsels and marshmallows give the bars an almost candy-like texture.
 Here's a photo of them before being baked.

 And here's one after.